EPID Record

 Monitor Parameters

 The ODEL field specifies the hysteresis factor for the OVAL field, the field which holds the manipulated value.
-Unless the current value of OVAL is greater than the amount which the user specifies in this field, no monitors will be invoked.
-If zero, anytime OVAL is greater than zero, a monitor is triggered.
+Unless the current value of OVAL differs from the last monitored value by more than the amount specified in ODEL, no monitors will be invoked.
+If zero, any time OVAL changes, a monitor is triggered.
 If -1, each time the record is processed, a monitor is triggered.
 Note that when monitors are called for OVAL, they are also called for the following fields which comprise the PID expression: P, I, D, CT, DT, ERR, and DERR.

 Record Support Routines